 The Right Attorneys

 All our attorneys have either worked for the District Attorney's Office or the Public Defender's Office.
 We have the negotiating skills and trial experience necessary to get the best results for his clients.
 If a client has no criminal record, our attorneys can often negotiate a dismissal of the charges, either through a diversion program or through a civil compromise.
 For clients that have been in trouble in the past or for more serious theft crimes, our attorneys can often negotiate a reduction of the charges or penalties, that may help avoid jail, licensing consequences or immigration consequences.
 Our California criminal defense attorneys have helped clients with theft charges in the past.
-For an example of his work, please see his case results and read his client testimonials.
+For an example of their work, please see our case results and read our client testimonials.
 With offices in Newport Beach, Beverly Hills, Long Beach, Rancho Cucamonga and Riverside, our attorneys have criminal defense experience throughout Southern California, including Orange County, Los Angeles County, San Bernardino County, Riverside County and San Diego County.

 CALL NOW FOR A FREE CONSULTATION